MBA in Risk Management: Career Path

 • Fraud Prevention Officer: Develops and implements strategies to prevent fraud.

-• Crisis Manager: Plans and prepares to handle crisis situations and emergency.
+• Crisis Manager: Plans and prepares to handle crises and emergencies.

 • Information Security Manager: Develops and implements information security policies to protect an organization's assets.

-• Supply Chain Risk Manager: Analyzes and manages risks in an organization's supply chain.
+• Supply Chain Risk Manager: Analyzes and manages an organization's supply chain risks.

 • Financial Risk Manager: Identifies and manages financial risks within an organization.